Our iRobot Roomba reviews dive into the world of robot vacuums and help to break down the differences and performance capabilities in each model.

 - Access customer service.

-Most Roomba use one of two types of filtration systems— AeroVac or AeroForce.
-Maintaining the filter is fairly straightforward.
+Most Roomba use one of two types of filtration systems— AeroForce (advanced) or AeroVac (basic).

 - Remove the dust bin from the Roomba.
 If it’s extra full, you may want to do so over a trash can so you don’t accidentally drop any debris.